 All vehicles shall be equipped with an on-board Ground Fault detector.
-This must be a Bender IR486, $IR475LY^3$ or equivalent if approved by the organizers.
-The output relay of this device must be wired in series with the shutdown buttons such that a ground fault will cause an immediate shutdown of all electrical systems.
+This must be a Bender IR486, IR475LY5 or equivalent if approved by the organizers.
+The output relay of this device must be wired in series with the shutdown buttons (See section 3.4.10) such that a ground fault will cause an immediate shutdown of all electrical systems.